 I Think Mayor Bradley is Doing a Good Job in Los Angeles

 In this article, I’ll examine why I think Mayor Bradley is doing a good job in Los Angeles.
-He’s a rising star in the Democratic Party and has staked out safe territory amidst an escalating violence.
-He’s also co-chair of Issue One, the progressive political organization that aims to bring about a cultural revolution in the city.
+He’s a rising star in the Democratic Party and has staked out safe territory amidst escalating violence.
+He’s also co-chair of Issue One. the progressive political organization that aims to bring about a cultural revolution in the city.
 I’ll also discuss the impact of the recent incident on his political career.